We find the 10 best options, so you can make informed decisions on tons of products and services.

 Bill negotiation services will use their expertise to get you a better deal on many common bills, often without any upfront costs.

-Just about every single person has worried that they’re paying too much for services at some point or other.
-Perhaps you’ve wondered if you’re being taken for a ride by your cable company or you’re not sure how to settle your medical bills.
-If you’ve wished for a better deal but hate the thought of waiting on hold for hours or negotiating back and forth with a tough company representative, there are now middlemen that you can hire to do the negotiating for you.
-Bill negotiation services will use their expertise to get you a better deal on many common bills, often without any upfront costs.
+Bill negotiating services act as the middlemen between customers and the providers that are billing them.
+Perhaps you’ve wondered if you’re being taken for a ride by your cable company, or you’re not sure how to settle your medical bills.
+Maybe you subscribed to a service years ago and are still unknowingly being charged.
+If you’ve wished for a better deal but hate the thought of waiting on hold, these middlemen can do the negotiating for you.
+Negotiators will use their expertise to get you a better deal on many common bills, often without any upfront costs.
 If you’re thinking about using a bill negotiation service, here’s what you need to know.

-There are some bill negotiation services which use a different pricing model.
 BillAdvisor offers a Silver package which charges 50% of the savings, but also a Gold package which charges a monthly fee of $12.99 to negotiate your repeating bills and you get to keep all of the savings.
 BillAdvisor promises that if it doesn’t save you more than your membership cost in the first 6 months, it will be refunded.
-DisputeBills also charges an up-front fee based on the total number of medical bills that you have to negotiate, rather than a percentage of the savings.

 Faced with the choice between saving money on regular bills and not losing anything by trying, most consumers decide that it’s worth it to give bill negotiation services a try.
 Cable subscriptions are the most popular target for bill negotiations, but any service that you think might be overcharging you is worth bargaining down.